On the Arithmetic and Geometric Fusion of Beliefs for Distributed Inference: Numerical Results

 The following simulation aims to investigate the effect of network connectivity on the decay rates of AA-diffusion under exchangeable networks.
 We choose $c = 0.5$, and the network is simulated on $D = $ 2,3,4,6-regular networks.
 The $D$ regular networks are constructed as follows: The neighbor of agent $k$ is set as

 Note that the 2-regular network constructed with this method is equivalent to that in Figure \ref{fig:network2reg} whereas the 3-regular network is different from the one in Figure \ref{fig:network4reg}.
 The connectivity matrices are set as in \ref{fig:reg_comparison} with the same $\alpha = 0.05$.
 In line with Theorem \ref{thm:exchangeable}, Figure \ref{fig:exch_regular} illustrates that the performance gap increases with connectivity.

-The final experiment compares the decay rates under various joint distributions under exchangeable setting.
-We simulate AA-diffusion under the same Gaussian setting for $c = 0,0.4,0.6$, $0.9$.
-Recall that the covariance matrix was given by $\Sigma(c) = c\mathds{1}\mathds{1}^T + (1-c)I_{K}$.
+Finally, we compare the decay rates under various joint distributions under exchangeable setting.
+We simulate AA-diffusion under the same Gaussian setting for $c = 0,0.4,0.6,0.9$.
+Recall that the covariance matrix was given by $\Sigma(c)$ from \eqref{eq:exp_sigmac_def}.
 We also observe that the decay rate increases when $c$ increases, and in particular, is equal to the decay rate under GA-diffusion for $c = 1$ --- every agent observes same data if $c=1$.

-\section{Discussion}
+\section{\textbf{Discussion}}

 In this work, we compared the decay rates under arithmetic and geometric averaging of beliefs for social learning over networks.
 For arithmetic averaging strategies, we established that the beliefs on wrong hypotheses decay exponentially almost surely, and the decay rates are the same among all agents.
 We provided upper and lower bounds for the decay rates, one being the decay rate corresponding to geometric averaging (Proposition \ref{prop:geometric_better}) and the other one revealing an interesting phenomenon (at the end of Section \ref{sec:subadditive}), which we called the ``inept agent'' phenomenon.
 Specifically, if there is a highly self-confident agent in the network whose learning abilities are limited, the decay rates of every single agent in the network drop significantly.
 Such phenomenon is particular to arithmetic averaging and can be mitigated with geometric averaging if other agents follow a skeptical approach towards the information conveyed by the inept agent.